Plymouth and District Table Tennis Club

 4. DUTIES OF THE EXECUTIVE COMMITTEE.

-It shall be the duty of the Committee to:
+(a) It shall be the duty of the Executive Committee to:

-(g) Have due regard to the law on discrimination and child protection and equal opportunities.
+Have due regard to the law on discrimination, child protection and equal opportunities.

 5. MEMBERSHIP.

-(a) Membership is open to anyone within Plymouth and district interested in table tennis on application regardless of sex, age, disability, ethnicity, nationality sexual orientation, religion and other beliefs.
+(a) Membership is open to anyone interested in table tennis on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 However, limitation of membership according to available facilities is allowed on a non-discriminatory basis.

 (b) Registration of membership is governed by the Executive Committee.

-(c) The Club may have different classes of membership and subscription on a non - discriminatory and fair basis.
+(c) The Club may have different classes of membership and subscription on a non - discriminatory and fair basis and this will include Life Vice Presidents and Life Members who will be nominated as such at an AGM and voted for by those present.
 The Club will keep subscriptions at levels that will not impose a significant obstacle to participating.

 (d) The Executive Committee may refuse or remove membership only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
-Appeal against refusal or removal may be made to the Governing Body.
+Appeal against refusal or removal may be made to the Appeals Panel.
+(See Para 4a)

-(e) No-one shall be paid by the Club simply to play.
+(e) Nobody shall be paid by the Club simply to play.

 6. CLASSIFICATION OF MEMBERSHIP.

-(d) Free membership will be given to non-players who engage in activities such as officers and coaches.
+(c) Free membership will be given to non-players who engage in activities such as the Club’s officers and coaches.

-(e) All fees for membership will be agreed at the Annual General Meeting (AGM) or a Special General Meeting of the Club.
+(d) All fees for membership will be agreed at the AGM or at an EGM.

-(a) The Club must hold an Annual General Meeting once in every calendar year, normally on the second Friday of July.
+(a) The Club must hold an Annual General Meeting once in every calendar year, preferably in July.
+Under normal circumstances the President or a Vice President will Chair the AGM.

-(b) Persons entitled to vote at the AGM are: - Officers of the Club, Life Members and all registered members of the Plymouth and District Table Tennis Club playing in the prior season.
+(b) Persons entitled to vote at the AGM are: All Officers of the Club, Life Vice Presidents and Life Members and all registered members of the Plymouth and District Table Tennis Club.

-(c) The Treasurer will produce a statement of accounts of the Club for the latest financial year which have been verified by an authorised independent person.
+(d) The Treasurer will produce a statement of accounts of the Club for the latest financial year which will have been verified by an authorised independent person.

-(d) The General Secretary will present a report on the Club activities since the last AGM.
+(e) The Secretary will present a report on the Club’s activities since the last AGM.

-The General Secretary shall convene an Extraordinary Meeting at the request of the Executive Committee or the demand of the majority of its members.
-All members are to be given one calendar months’ notice of this meeting which will be posted on the website.
-Eligibility to vote: Life Members and registered players.
+(a) The General Secretary shall convene an Extraordinary General Meeting at the request of the Executive Committee or the demand of the majority of its members.
+All members are to be given one calendar months’ notice of this EGM which will be posted on the website.
+Eligibility to vote: as for the AGM (see Para 8b)

 10. DISCLOSURES.

-(a) Annual Club accounts and statements of accounts must be made available for inspection by any member.
+(a) Annual Club accounts and statements of accounts must be made available for inspection.

-(c) Officers wishing to resign before their term of office expires shall give one month’s written notice of their intention to do so.
-An Executive Committee member shall cease to be such if they resigns by written notice, or is removed by the Executive Committee for good cause after the member concerned has been given the chance of putting their case to the Executive Committee.
-An appeal can be made to the Governing Body.
+(b) Officers wishing to resign before their term of office expires shall give one month’s written notice of their intention to do so.
+An Executive Committee member shall cease to be such if he/she resigns by written notice, or is removed by the Executive Committee for good cause after the member concerned has been given the chance of putting his/her case to the Executive Committee.
+An appeal can be made to the Appeals Panel.
+(See Para 4a)

 11. PROPERTY.

-(a) The Club may provide sporting and related facilities, sporting equipment, coaching, courses, insurance cover and any other benefits of Community Amateur Sports Clubs.
+(a) The Club may provide sporting and related facilities, sporting equipment, coaching, courses, insurance cover and any other benefits of a Community Amateur Sports Club..

 12. WINDING UP THE CLUB.

-(a) The members may vote to wind up the Club if not less than three-quarters of those present and voting support that proposal at a properly convened general meeting.
+(a) The members may vote to wind up the Club if not less than three-quarters of those present and voting support that proposal at a properly convened AGM or EGM.

-(b) The Committee will be responsible for the orderly winding up of the Club’s affairs.
+(b) The Executive Committee will be responsible for the orderly winding up of the Club’s affairs.

 13. TRUSTEES

-(a) The Executive Committee shall appoint three Trustees to hold office until death or resignation unless removed from office by a resolution of the Executive Committee or by a resolution duly passed at the Annual General Meeting or at an Extraordinary General Meeting.
-The Executive Committee shall take into account when nominating Trustees that the original wishes of the Club were that the Chairperson, the General Secretary and the Treasurer would be nominated as the Club’s Trustees.
+(a) The Executive Committee shall appoint three Trustees to hold office until death or resignation unless removed from office by a resolution of the Executive Committee or by a resolution duly passed at the AGM or at an EGM.
+The Executive Committee shall take into account when nominating Trustees that the original wishes of the Club were that the Chairperson or the Vice Chairperson, the General Secretary and the Treasurer would be nominated as the Club’s Trustees.

 (b) The property of the Club (other than cash which shall be vested under the control of the Treasurer) shall be vested in the Trustees to be dealt with by them as the Executive Committee so decides.

-(c) Only the Trustees shall, when directed to at the Annual General Meeting or at an Extraordinary General Meeting hold, purchase, or take on lease of any land of buildings.
+(c) Only the Trustees shall, when directed to at the AGM or at an EGM hold, purchase, or take on lease of any land of buildings.
 Similarly shall sell, exchange, mortgage, lease or build upon the land with power to alter or demolish buildings and rebuild.

-(d) Only the Trustees shall, when directed to at the Annual General Meeting or at an Extraordinary General Meeting obtain advances of money for purposes of the Club, secured or not, as a mortgage against the real property of the Club, and agree such terms as to interest, and as to the time and manner of repayment.
+(d) Only the Trustees shall, when directed to at the AGM or at an EGM obtain advances of money for purposes of the Club, secured or not, as a mortgage against the real property of the Club, and agree such terms as to interest, and as to the time and manner of repayment.

 RULES & REGULATIONS